-Richard has been involved in the aerospace industry for over 40 years, serving as a member of the Royal Australian Air Force (RAAF) for 12 years, followed by 23 years with Boeing Australia.
+Richard has been involved in the aerospace industry for 45 years, serving as a member of the Royal Australian Air Force (RAAF) for 12 years, followed by 23 years with Boeing Australia.

-Following Boeing's discontinuation of the AA program in 2009, Richard continues to fulfil his passion for the AA cause as Chairman of the annual Australian Aircraft Airworthiness and Sustainment (Australia) Conference, which interacts with the committee organising and conducting the US Conference of the same name, and includes an ongoing collaborative relationship with the US military and aerospace industry for mutual fleet benefit.With a RAAF background in avionics, Richard later studied Electrical Engineering and Business Management at the Queensland University of Technology, and has written and presented several papers in Australia and the US on Ageing Aircraft Management.
+Following Boeing's discontinuation of the AA program in 2009, Richard continues to fulfil his passion for the AA cause as Chairman of the annual Aircraft Airworthiness and Sustainment (Australia) Conference, which interacts with the committee organising and conducting the US Conference of the same name, and includes an ongoing collaborative relationship with the US military and aerospace industry for mutual fleet benefit.With a RAAF background in avionics, Richard later studied Electrical Engineering and Business Management at the Queensland University of Technology, and has written and presented several papers in Australia and the US on Ageing Aircraft Management and Aerospace Leadership.